balintlaczko/bl.max/README.md

 ### bl.p.drunk
 #### Step in a drunken walk in a pattern sequence
 Generates an event stream where each consecutive output is a randomly chosen element (from the sequence defined as a list of arguments) within the distance from the last element defined by drunk step size.
-Similar to bl.p.rand.
+Similar to [bl.p.rand](https://github.com/balintlaczko/bl.max/tree/master#blprand).

 [back to table of contents](https://github.com/balintlaczko/bl.max/blob/master/README.md#table-of-contents)

 ### bl.p.rand
 #### Step randomly in a pattern sequence
 Generates an event stream where each consecutive output is a randomly chosen element in the sequence defined as a list of arguments.
-Inspired by PRand in SuperCollider.
+Inspired by PRand in [SuperCollider](https://supercollider.github.io/download).

 [back to table of contents](https://github.com/balintlaczko/bl.max/blob/master/README.md#table-of-contents)

 ### bl.p.seq
 #### Step through a pattern sequence
 Generates an event stream where each consecutive output is the next step in the sequence defined as a list of arguments.
-Inspired by PSeq in SuperCollider.
+Inspired by PSeq in [SuperCollider](https://supercollider.github.io/download).

 [back to table of contents](https://github.com/balintlaczko/bl.max/blob/master/README.md#table-of-contents)

 ### bl.p.urn
 #### Step through a pattern sequence in random order
 Generates an event stream where each consecutive output is a step in the randomly reordered sequence defined as a list of arguments.
-Similar to bl.p.rand.
+Similar to [bl.p.rand](https://github.com/balintlaczko/bl.max/tree/master#blprand) and [bl.p.seq](https://github.com/balintlaczko/bl.max/tree/master#blpseq).

 [back to table of contents](https://github.com/balintlaczko/bl.max/blob/master/README.md#table-of-contents)

 ### bl.p.white
 #### Random numbers in a range as a pattern
 Generates an event stream where each consecutive output is a randomly chosen float number in the range defined by the 2nd and 3rd arguments.
-Inspired by PWhite in SuperCollider.
+Inspired by PWhite in [SuperCollider](https://supercollider.github.io/download).

 [back to table of contents](https://github.com/balintlaczko/bl.max/blob/master/README.md#table-of-contents)